Alexco2003/Proiect-2-SD/README.md

   Using the interactive menu, we can test all the operations on the Fibonacci Heap A, including a one time use only Merge operation that merges Fibonacci Heap A with Fibonacci Heap B. To be more precise, Fibonacci Heap A is the Fibonacci Heap we will be working on, and Fibonacci Heap B is just to test the Merge operation.
+  It also lets you create your own Fibonacci Heap from scratch.
+You can use all the operations as well on your Fibonacci Heap, having again a one time use only Merge operation with Fibonacci Heap B.